 A bonus tip: After you have found your partners on your localization journey, make sure to give the localization team sufficient context to create a clear idea of your concepts.

-Create an App Store Optimization (ASO) Plan
+3. Create an App Store Optimization (ASO) Plan

-Then based on this research create a list of keywords which in turn would help you optimize your product’s name, subtitle, description and keywords.
-This step is essential since when done properly, it would increase your app’s ranking in the search results, number of downloads and revenue.
+Then based on this research create a list of keywords which in turn would help you optimize your product’s name, subtitle, description, and keywords.
+This step is essential since when done properly, it would increase your app’s ranking in the search results, number of downloads, and revenue.

-Choose Your Audience
+4. Choose Your Audience

 The Google Play and App store are available in over 150 countries.
 App localization can be a long and costly process, so you should choose your audience wisely to ensure maximum return on your investment.
 Just because a language is popular, it does not guarantee success.
-Therefore, you should do thorough research to decide in which region’s market your app would fit in best before you invest in localization.
+Therefore, you should do thorough research to decide in which region market your app would fit best before you invest in localization.

-For this, you should do research on the audience in different countries: spending ability, internet penetration, number of smartphone users, average internet speed, english tolerance, Android vs iOS users and potential competitors.
+For this, you should do research on the audience in different countries: spending ability, internet penetration, number of smartphone users, average internet speed, English tolerance, Android vs iOS users and potential competitors.